Piratp/Portfolio/README.md

 I am Piotr Sobolewski.
 I graduated from finance and accounting at the University of Economics in Poznań. <br>
 I work as a demand planner.
 I make forecasts, prepare sales plans and check stock at the warehouse.
 Also, I am responsible for proper store stock and allocating goods to the stores where needed. <br>
 Currently, I am interested in changing my career path and want to start gaining experience in manual testing.
-I am about to finish testing workshop organized by DareIt.
+I am about to finish testing workshop organized by    Dare It.

 ## Courses